sabtain93/RB_109/cheat_sheet.md

 ***Explain how `Array#map` method works?***

 The `Array#map` method is invoked with a block passed to it as an argument.
-The `map` method invokes the block on each iteration and passes the current element of the calling array into the block assigning it to the block's local variable.
-The `Array#map` method uses the block's return value and it performs transformation based on it.
-The `map` method returns a new array with same number of elements as in the calling collection which are now transformed based on the return value of the block on each iteration.
+The `map` method invokes the block on each iteration and passes the current element of the calling array into the block, assigning it to the block's local variable and executing the expression within the block for each element of the calling collection.
+The `Array#map` method returns a new array where each element is the block's return value on each iteration.

 ***Explain how `Hash#map` method works?***

 The `Hash#map` method is invoked with a block passed to it as an argument.
 The `map` method invokes the block on each iteration and passes the current key/value pair into the block assigning the pair to the block's local variables.
-Where the first local variable of the block represents the current key and the second represents the current value . `Hash#map` uses the block's return value to perform trasnformation.
-It returns a new array object where each element is the block's return value.
+Where the first local variable of the block references the current key and the second references the current value of the calling collection.
+The expression within the block is executed for each Key/value pair of hash. `Hash#map` uses the block's return value to perform trasnformation.
+It returns a new array object where each element is the block's return value on each iteration.

 ## Select